minhtuanvu/talks/packages/2025-06-11-kubecon-hk/slides.md

 <!--
 Let me walk you through how this actually works under the hood.
 When you create a Dataset CRD, our controller springs into action.

-First, we parse and validate your spec - making sure everything's properly defined.
+[click] First, we parse and validate your spec - making sure everything's properly defined.
 Then we check what type of source you're using and handle any credentials securely.

-Here's where it gets interesting - we create a PVC, We are almost compatible with all CSIs.
+[click] Here's where it gets interesting - we create a PVC, We are almost compatible with all CSIs.

-Then we deploy a job that does all the heavy lifting - downloading your models, setting up your conda environment, installing all those pesky C++ libraries.
+[click] Then we deploy a job - downloading your models, setting up your conda environment, installing all those C++ libraries.
 Once it's done, boom!
 Your dataset is ready to be mounted by any pod.

-The beauty is - this happens once.
+[click] The beauty is - this happens once.
 After that, everyone just mounts the ready-to-use environment.
 No more waiting!
 -->

 ---